cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Analysis to be newly implemented for:
    * homophone encryption
    * permutations/transpositions
-     - starting with known-plaintext analysis of single column transpositions (Pawel/Rietsch)
+     - Known-plaintext analysis of the double column transposition,
      - Ciphertext-only analysis of the double-column transposition.
    * Playfair encryption
       - C sources from Gunnar-Andresson are available.